Masters of the Universe: 2026 reboot film

 On January 11, 2019, Deadline reported that Art Marcum and Matt Holloway would rewrite a new draft for the film.
 Principal photography was originally scheduled to begin on July 15, 2019, and wrap on October 18, 2019, with Prague as one of the shooting locations.
-On February 13, 2019, it was reported that principal photography on the film would begin in mid-July 2019 in Prague and would be directed by the Nee Brothers.
+On February 13, 2019, it was reported that principal photography on the film would begin in mid-July 2019 in Prague.
 On March 20, 2019, it was reported that Noah Centineo was in talks to play He-Man.
 On April 29, 2019, Centineo, in an appearance on The Tonight Show Starring Jimmy Fallon, confirmed that he would be playing He-Man in the upcoming film.
 On May 16, 2019, Sony announced that the film's release date was changed to March 5, 2021.
 In October 2019, The Hollywood Reporter had reported a rumor that Sony would sell the movie to Netflix.
 On January 24, 2020, the film has been taken off its release schedule with the film adaptation of Uncharted, which also got its release date changed, taking its place before that film changed its release date again.
 On April 29, 2021, a representative for Centineo announced that he would no longer play He-Man in the film.

 On January 28, 2022, it was announced that Netflix had officially acquired the film from Sony and that Kyle Allen would now play He-Man.
 It was also revealed that David Callaham had written a new draft of the screenplay along with the Nee Brothers, while production was set to begin in 2023.
+On July 18, 2023, it was announced that Netflix has canceled the film but Mattel was looking for a new studio to buy the project.
+On November 13, 2023, it was announced that Amazon MGM Studios was in talks to acquire the film.